How Construction Companies Can Avoid Software Buying Mistakes

 4. Selecting software that is too complex for you to learn.

 On the other side of the coin, selecting software that does everything can be a bust because it is simply too complicated or most of the features are useless for your particular business.
+There’s no reason to overpay for a product you won’t use.

 Learning new software is time-consuming.
 No matter how easy a vendor may claim their software to be, more features demand more time to learn.
 Remember: the end goal of buying software is to make your life easier.
 Don’t equate “more features” with “better.”